rguske/tmc-tko-lc/workshop/content/exercises/03-access-policies.md

 ![](./images/policy-access-ws-1.png)

-Then click on the workspace such as tmc-wksp.
-Similar to the steps given above, we can grant a desired role binding to a workspace such as tmc-wksp as shown below.
+Then click on the workspace such as *tmc-wksp*.
+Similar to the steps given above, we can grant a desired role binding to a workspace such as *tmc-wksp* as shown below.

 ![](./images/policy-access-ws-2.png)